 As you know, not everyone believes that volunteer experience is “worth their time”.
 Trust me.
 Employers don’t appreciate that.
 Most probably, they have already volunteered throughout their lives, and probably most of them find it relevant.

 If your resume and cover letters incorporate your volunteering experience, you’ll show off good signs of involvement, initiative, and dedication.
-Believe it or not, these are critical traits that most of the employers are looking for nowadays.
+Believe it or not, these are critical traits that most employers look for nowadays.

 You Are Enriching Your Resume